FinOps-Open-Cost-and-Usage-Spec/foundation/steering_committee.md

 ### Contributions

-Development of the FinOps Open Cost and Usage Specification (FOCUS) is managed by the [FOCUS Working Group](TBD).
+Development of the FinOps Open Cost and Usage Specification (FOCUS) is managed by the [FOCUS Working Group](https://github.com/FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec).
 This is the primary place where work is done on the FinOps Open Cost and Usage Specification (FOCUS).

-Developers who are covered under a signed spec membership agreement are able to contribute to any FOCUS spec or project.
+Members who are covered under a signed CLA membership agreement at the General Membership level or above are able to contribute to any FOCUS working group.

+Members who are covered under a signed CLA membership agreement at the Contributor Membership level are able to apply to the FOCUS group chair to contribute.

-## TSC meetings
+## Steering Committee (SC) meetings

-The FOCUS TSC will meet monthly, at a time yet to be determined.
-Our goal is to meet regularly to address any agenda items quickly and openly.
+The FOCUS SC will meet at a time and cadence to be determined by the SC.
+The goal is to meet regularly to address any agenda items quickly and openly.

-To attend a FOCUS TSC meeting, you must follow the same process as other FOCUS meetings and open a PR to add your name to the list of attendees in the meeting agenda.
+To attend a FOCUS SC meeting, you must open a PR to add your name to the list of attendees in the meeting agenda.
 If you have not signed the Membership Agreement you will be prompted to do so.
 You cannot attend until you have completed this document.

 ### Scope

-The TSC provides technical oversight for all FOCUS development efforts within the scope of the project.
+The SC provides oversight for all FOCUS efforts within the scope of the project.
 This includes:

 * Approving formal releases of the FinOps Open Cost and Usage Specification (FOCUS).
 * Approving new projects and working groups.